hanrach/p2d_fast_solver/README.md

-# P2D Fast Solver
+# P2D Solver
+*by Rachel Han, Brian Wetton and Colin Macdonald*

-This repository contains the fast solver for pseudo-2D model of Li-ion battery based on Finite Difference Method.
+This repository contains the solver for pseudo-2D model of Li-ion battery based on Finite Difference Method with automatic differentiation via [JAX](https://github.com/google/jax).

 The model is taken from the P2D model outlined in the [paper](http://web.mit.edu/braatzgroup/Torchio_JElectSoc_2016.pdf) by Torchio et al.
-Run `run_main.py` to run the fast solver.
+Run `examples/main_reorder.py` to get solution.